7 minute read

 NED studies often use rules to calculate the similarity between the mentioned named entity and possible matches.
 Each mention is disambiguated using semantic similarities.

-A confidence value combines application-specific rules that look at text descriptions from other datasets and the context of the mentioned entity.
+A confidence value combines application-specific rules that examine text descriptions from other datasets and the context of the entity mentioned.

 The candidate with the highest score is assumed to be the named entity.
 If the entity is mentioned multiple times in the same text, this approach will not use the information in its calculation.